Agnto/TrimmingFast/README.md

     * **Resource Management**: The plugin automatically checks for and consumes the correct smithing templates and materials from your inventory.
 * **`/untrim <wearing|inventory>`**
     * **Quick Untrimming**: Quickly remove trims from all armor pieces you're either wearing or that are in your inventory.

+*This description and the code for this plugin were created with the help of an AI.*